 Rhodedendrons and azaleas

-If you’re going to go into the grounds and have a wander around, it really makes sense for you pay to see the interior of the house too.
+If you think you are just going to go into the grounds to have a wander around, it really makes sense for you pay to see the interior of the house too.
 You don’t often get a chance to see rooms the Royal Family actually live in, these are usually hidden from public view, but at Sandringham you have your chance.

-There are herbaceous borders galore with most of the plants well named, the North Garden, full of herbaceous flowers, roses and a large figure of “John Chinaman” at the end.
+There are herbaceous borders galore with most of the plants well named, with wonderful flowers and roses and a large figure of “John Chinaman” at the end.
 If you want to know more about John Chinaman, you’ll have to go and visit!

-The North Garden sits next to the Pleached Lime Avenue and then you are close to the house.
+The North Garden sits next to the Pleached Lime Avenue, close to the house.

 Disabled access in and around Sandringham House is excellent.